creswick/pastepipe/README.md

-''Deprecation warning:''' I am no longer actively maintaining pastepipe because I don't have time to keep it from bitrotting.
+**Deprecation warning:** I am no longer actively maintaining pastepipe because I don't have time to keep it from bitrotting.
 If anyone would like to take it over, please let me know.
 I'm also happy to apply pull requests that address issues/add documented features.

 # A CLI for lpaste.net.